 How to find a property in Spain?

-First of all, you’ll need to establish whether you are looking for a sea view apartment, a historic property in a local town or a rural finca set on its own land.
+First of all, you need to decide what type of house you want.
+Are you looking for a sea view apartment, a historic property in a local town or a rural finca set on its own land?
 Making a list of all your requirements and splitting them out between ‘must have’ and ‘nice to have’ can save you a lot of time and make your search process a lot more efficient.
-For reference, you can find our list below:
+For example ‘It must have a minimum of 3 bedrooms’ and ‘It would be nice to have a balcony’.

 Popular online property portals